dsc-x/omg-frames-api/README.md

-# IWasAt
+# iWasAt

-This is the backend of the [OMG Frames](https://github.com/dsc-x/omg-frames) having the register/login routes, and other related ones.
+This is the backend of the [iWasAt](https://github.com/dsc-x/omg-frames) having the register/login routes, and other related ones.

 Link to the front-end repo: [omg-frames](https://github.com/dsc-x/omg-frames)